Who Will You Call in Cincinnati to Say “Fix My BMW”?

 Changing your dirty or clogged air filter may also help, which is something that can usually be done with nothing more complicated than a screwdriver—no BMW technician necessary.

 Another thing to consider is taking a look at your spark plugs.
 If your odometer is nearing 100,000 miles and they’ve never been changed, you should put this on your list for BMW scheduled maintenance.
-You may not need to replace your spark plugs as often as you did in the days of leaded gasoline, but they still need to be replaced occasionally.
-If you’ve experienced sluggishness in the engine and your car is nearing 100,000 miles you should set up an appointment with your BMW technician to get them changed.
+You may not need to replace your spark plugs as often as you did in the days of leaded gasoline, but for the sake of power and gas mileage, they still should be replaced occasionally.
+If you’ve experienced sluggishness in the engine and those spark plugs haven’t been changed in a while you should set up an appointment with your BMW technician to get them changed.

-Problem 3—Is Your Car Overheating?
+Problem 3—Is Your BMW Overheating?
 Here’s What to Do

-If your car is overheating, you need to stop driving your car immediately.
-Driving with an overheated engine is one of the quickest ways to do some serious damage.
+If your BMW is overheating, you need to stop driving immediately.
+Driving with an overheated engine is one of the quickest ways to do some serious damage to the engine.
 Call a tow truck to come pick you up or do some car troubleshooting from the side of the road.
 Don’t think that since you are almost at home that it’s okay to keep going.
 This is a critical car repair.
-Bring it into our auto repair shop for service immediately.
+Bring it into our auto repair shop for BMW diagnostics and service immediately.

 If you see your engine’s temperature gauge start to creep up, pull over and begin by checking the coolant level.
-You can safely check the level by looking at the coolant reservoir even if the engine is hot—just make sure you are checking the correct line.
+You can safely check the level by looking at the coolant reservoir even if the engine is hot—just make sure you are checking the line for a hot engine.
 To do anything else, however, you’ll need to wait for the radiator to completely cool.
 When the radiator is cool, you can unscrew the radiator cap to either add more fluid or inspect the cap for corrosion, rust, or any visible sign of damage.
 If your fluid is low and you are in a pinch, you can temporarily add water to get you home.
-You will definitely want to take it to your BMW mechanic for a radiator flush ASAP if you have to add water.
+If you top it off with water, however, you will definitely want to take it to your BMW mechanic for a radiator flush ASAP.
 They can then make sure your coolant balance is correct and do some car troubleshooting to see why it was low in the first place.

 If you still can’t figure out how to keep your car from overheating by yourself, give us a call.
 We’ll be happy to fix your BMW.
 Bring it into our auto repair shop, and we’ll give you a diagnosis for BMW repair, let you know how much it will cost, how much time the repair will take, and get you back on the road ASAP.

-Choose BMW Specialists with Over 60 Years of Combined Experience
+Choose BMW Repair Specialists with Decades of Experience

 At our auto garage, we have been serving the Cincinnati area since 2001.
-Our BMW mechanics live and breathe BMWs.
 We are ASE certified and all of our work is guaranteed under warranty.

 BMW repairs we specialize in include: